 Gannawarra Goes Orange

-The event is an initiative of the Gannawarra Local Agency Meeting (GLAM); a partnership made up of Gannawarra Shire Council, Northern District Community Health, Kerang District Health, Cohuna District Hospital, Victoria Police, Mallee District Aboriginal Services and Mallee Family Care, with additional support from the Southern Mallee Primary Care Partnership and Women’s Health Loddon Mallee.
+The campaign also highlights the work completed widely by the Gannawarra Local Agency Meeting (GLAM) - a partnership between Gannawarra Shire Council, Northern District Community Health (NDCH), Kerang District Hospital, Cohuna District Health, Mallee District Aboriginal Services, Victoria Police, Mallee Family Care, Murray Primary Health Network and the Southern Mallee Primary Care Partnership – to reduce the prevalence of family violence.

 Council is required by law to work towards the prevention of family violence and respond to the needs of victims.